 Bill Watson with them again, the group is traveling from right to left, heading back toward the lodge as they pass before the entrance to the maze.
 Which makes not one single bit of sense.
 Where have they been that took them beyond the maze?
-What is past the maze supposedly but mountain face dropping off into timber?
+If the audience imagine the maze is behind the Overlook, what is past the maze supposedly but mountain face dropping off into timber?
 We shall deal with this later.

 STUART: This is our famous hedge maze.
 It's quite an attraction around here.
 The walls are thirteen feet high and the hedge is about as old as the hotel itself.
 It's a lot of fun but I wouldn't want to go in there unless I had an hour to spare to find my way out.

-And now we can see perhaps how the maze is related to the hotel.
+Let's now examine how the maze is related to the hotel.

 Fig. 32 - A possible relationship of the maze to the hotel, however odd it may appear.

-Comparing the aerial shots of the hotel with the studio set, we see that the studio set of the hotel has removed the middle portion of the lodge upon which this one is based, what would seem to be, as far as the exterior goes, its grandest portion architecturally, and has pushed the far left area over next to the garage.
+Comparing the aerial shots of the hotel with the studio set, we see that the studio set of the hotel has removed the pyramidal portion of the lodge upon which this one is based, though that portion what would seem to be, as far as the exterior goes, its grandest portion architecturally, and the far left area has been pushed over next to the garage.
 What has happened with that middle portion where we've assumed, based on the aerial shots, the lobby to be?
 Does this suggest that it is possibly the maze?
+That idea may sound odd, but it is the section that has the table maze in it (though I think the hotel as a whole is a maze).
 The studio set has for some reason eliminated the stone walls of the first floor seen in the aerial, but when we're inside the Colorado Lounge and the lobby we see through the windows low exterior stone walls enclosing patios with benches.
 None of the exterior windows of the studio set are large enough nor of the right style for either the lobby or the Colorado Lounge.
-They are also all draped with white curtains.
-Actually, though the studio set and the real lodge both are observed as having four floors, it almost appears that the first floor of the real lodge (the aerial view), lined with stone, in the studio set has been sunk beneath the ground, becoming subterranean, the decorative ridge above the stone in the aerial version now observed several feet above ground level.
+They are also all draped with white curtains and we see no white curtains covering any of the windows in the hotel.
+Actually, though the studio set and the real lodge both are observed as having four floors, it almost appears that the first floor of the real lodge (the aerial view), lined with stone, in the studio set has been instead partly sunk beneath the ground, becoming subterranean, the decorative ridge above the stone in the aerial version now observed several feet above ground level.
 The trees over on the side also appear much shorter than they should be.
+Indeed, these trees, as they are, compare similarly to the size of the trees as we view them in the aerial of the Overlook, not as we would observe them from the ground.
 Kubrick, a stickler for detail, need never have set up this problem of differences, at least not such glaring ones, so I have to assume they are intentional.

 Kubrick had the boulders in this scene painted with flecks of mica to make them look more real and granite-sparkly.
-And yet he replaces the lodge with this style of model and the large fir trees with a stand of little Christmas trees.
+And yet he replaces the lodge with one missing the lobby, and instead of large fir trees has a stand of little Christmas trees.

 Another rear view of the Timberline, at Flickr, shows the steepness of the mountain slope right up to its rear facade, but we were able to tell that from the aerial as well that there was no expansive flat area behind the lodge and no room for a maze.

-Interestingly, if you take a look at a Google map showing the ski slopes in front of the Timberline, it can be easily understood how Kubrick might see in them a maze.
+Interestingly, if you take a look at a Google map showing the ski slopes in front of the Timberline, it can be easily understood how Kubrick might see in their trails an elaborate maze.

-A majority of the film's sections open from with viewing the front of the Timberline from the ski slope area below it out front.
+A majority of the film's sections open with viewing the front of the Timberline from the ski slope area below it out front.
+Perhaps this is why.

 Because of the way the exterior set is designed so differently from the real Timberline, and our not seeing the maze before the Timberline, the hedge maze can be intended to be intuited and accepted as being behind the lodge.
-That is the initial response.
-"It is behind."
-Because we don't see it in front.
-Because of the placement of the garage and the lodge's single Snowcat in the opening aerial, and Dick's approach to the lodge at the film's end being from the southeast and his coming over the hill beside the garage, the hedge maze is revealed to be, however, at the front of the lodge.
+People insist, "It is behind", because we don't see it in front.
+But because of the placement of the garage and the lodge's single Snowcat in the opening aerial, and Dick's approach to the lodge at the film's end being from the southeast and his coming over the hill beside the garage, the hedge maze is revealed to be at the front of the lodge.
 And there's a reason for this.
-It is impossible to say, when the hotel is crazy with impossible windows, doors leading to impossible rooms, people navigating their way from area to area via an impossible floor plan, and no relation had between its parts other than the psychological or shared themes, what is absolutely where, within or without the hotel.
+It is impossible to say what is exactly where when the hotel is crazy with impossible windows, doors leading to impossible rooms, people navigating their way from area to area via an impossible floor plan, and no relation had between its parts other than the psychological or shared themes.
 No interpretation based in realism is ultimately to be had.
-And, as we shall see, as the film goes along, the whole area is part of a maze of repeating features.
-Which is is a reason why things are designed for us to have no idea where in the world the maze really is in relationship to the hotel.
+And, as we shall see, as the film goes along, the hotel is itself a maze of repeating features.
+Which is a reason why things are designed for us to have no idea where in the world the maze actually is.

 So, please don't imagine that I'm simply pointing out, "Hey, look, Kubrick didn't faithfully duplicate the Timberline!"
-Instead, I'm saying that he based the studio Overlook on it in such a way that significant disequilibrium is caused for the viewer.
+Instead, I'm saying that he recreated it in such a way that significant disequilibrium is caused for the viewer.